Bru-sic/week_01_homework/README.md

   ***Table 2:*** Comparison of Prominent Cryptocurrencies [^RippleCryptoIntro]<sup>, </sup> [^RippleXrp]

-  Further, Kohli et al[^Kohli-2023] suggest XRP is significantly more energy efficient than other major cryptocurrencies by an order of up to 100,000 times more efficient compared to BitCoin, although there are other cryptocurrencies, such as Hedera, which are even more efficient than XRP.
+  Further, Kohli et al.,[^Kohli-2023] suggest XRP is significantly more energy efficient than other major cryptocurrencies by an order of up to 100,000 times compared to BitCoin.
+Although there are other cryptocurrencies, such as Hedera, which are even more efficient than XRP.

    ![Figure 2: Energy consumption per transaction for various cryptocurrencies (and their consensus mechanisms)](./assets/crypto-energy-consumption.jpg)